Course Title: Building Modelling and Simulation

 - Critically analyse and apply the principles of building simulation to the design, operation, construction and assessment of energy efficient and sustainable buildings.

-- Evaluate and communicate complex sustainable strategies utilising modelling and simulation methods to inform the sustainable building design process
+- Evaluate and communicate complex sustainability strategies utilising modelling and simulation methods to inform the sustainable building design process

-- Apply specialised software technologies to perform building valuations for diverse local and global projects
+- Apply specialised software technologies to undertake building performance evaluations for diverse local and global projects

 Overview of Learning Activities